Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Calibration via High-Probability Risk Control

-Compared to the greedy pointwise and uniform calibration methods from Sections~\ref{subsec:pointwise}--\ref{subsec:uniform}, LTT offers a practical middle ground between efficiency and conservativeness.
-It typically enables the selection of larger patient subsets than uniform calibration while retaining a clear safety guarantee—something the greedy pointwise method lacks.
+Compared to greedy pointwise and uniform calibration, LTT offers a practical middle ground between efficiency and conservativeness.
+It typically achieves much higher yield than uniform calibration while retaining a clear safety guarantee—something the greedy pointwise method lacks.
 A limitation of LTT is that it requires predefining the sequences of candidate thresholds, even though the most effective choice may depend on the data.
 The implementation described above, based on decreasing sequences starting from $\lambda_0^{(1)} = 1 - \alpha$ and $\lambda_0^{(2)} = 1 - \alpha/2$, performs well in many settings but may not be optimal in all cases.
 Another important consideration is the choice of the significance level $\delta$, which governs a fundamental trade-off: smaller values (e.g., $\delta = 0.05$) yield stronger coverage guarantees but can reduce yield substantially, whereas larger values increase efficiency at the expense of interpretability and safety.

 In the next section, we turn to a complementary framework based on conformal prediction and FDR control, which removes the need to specify a significance level $\delta$.